-This basic course in the growth, development, and learning of young children, prenatal through age eight, provides students with the foundation for becoming competent early childhood professionals and knowledge of how young children grow, develop and learn.
-Major theories of child development are integrated with all aspects of development, including biologicalphysical, social, cultural, emotional, cognitive, and language domains.
-The adult's role in supporting each child's growth, development, and learning will be emphasized.
+This basic course in the growth, development, and learning of young children, prenatal through age eight, provides students with the theoretical foundation for becoming competent early childhood professionals.
+The course includes knowledge of how young children grow, develop, and learn.
+Major theories of child development are integrated with all domains of development, including biological-physical, social, cultural, emotional, cognitive and language.
+The adult's role in supporting each child's growth, development and learning is emphasized.